aws/aws-toolkit-vscode/src.gen/@amzn/amazon-q-developer-streaming-client/README.md

 AWS SDK for JavaScript QDeveloperStreaming Client for Node.js, Browser and React Native.

 ## Installing
-To install the this package, simply type add or install @amzn/amazon-q-developer-streaming-client using your favorite package manager:
+To install this package, simply type add or install @amzn/amazon-q-developer-streaming-client using your favorite package manager:
 - `npm install @amzn/amazon-q-developer-streaming-client`
 - `yarn add @amzn/amazon-q-developer-streaming-client`